planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       PG IMPORT command

-   This import command let GeoGit be aware that content has changed.
+   This import command let GeoGig be aware that content has changed.

 #.
 Now add the changes.
 If you want to add everything, type: